111 W. Montgomery Avenue

 Margaret Taylor Jones

 was born in 1907 in Washington, D.C.
-She earned a Bachelor’s degree at Howard University and Master’s degree at Columbia University.
+She earned her bachelor’s degree from Howard University and her master’s degree from Columbia University.
 For 40 years, she worked as a teacher, supervisor, and principal in Montgomery County Public Schools.
 She taught elementary school at the Scotland School and Rockville Elementary School for 20 years and served as President of the Montgomery County Parent-Teacher Association Council (black) from 1943 to 1953.
 From 1951 to 1955, she acted as Supervisor for black elementary schools in the county, while continuing as Principal of Rock Terrace Elementary School.
 In 1959, she was appointed as the first black principal of Bannockburn Elementary School, at the time an all-white school in the Bethesda area.
 Ms. Jones was interviewed in 1971 by Anne Elsbree and died in 1977 at age 60.

 born in 1900 in Washington D.C., was in the first graduating class of O Street [Margaret Washington] Vocational School, and had moved to the Scotland community in Montgomery County by the early 1920s.
 She was influential in requesting the appointment of a teacher and the acquisition of supplies for a new school in the black community of Scotland, campaigned for the building of Suburban Hospital, and worked throughout her life to improve housing, sewer, and water conditions for her community.
 She was also foster mother to 27 children in the Montgomery County system, as well as providing temporary care for dozens of infants from Family Services in D.C. until their adoptions were arranged.
 Ms. Mason was interviewed in 1975 by Joyce Siegel and died in 1980.